Ram Chandra Kak: Dismissal

-Kak was dismissed as Prime Minister on 11 August 1947 in open-court and put under house arrest; he was replaced with Janak Singh.
-All senior officials such as the Chief Secretary, the Chief of the Army Staff, the Inspector General of Police were also replaced by less experienced people from the Maharaja's own community, in what Kak would describe as the "decapitation" of State administration.
-According to Scott, the Maharaja acted under influence of the Deputy Prime Minister M L. Batra, a Hindu swami, and the Maharani's brother Nachint Chand, all of whom wanted Kashmir to join India at the earliest.
+Kak was dismissed as Prime Minister on 11 August 1947 and put under house arrest; he was replaced with a retired army officer Janak Singh.
+According to Kak, all senior officials such as the Chief Secretary, the Chief of the Army Staff, the Inspector General of Police were also replaced by less experienced people from the Maharaja's own community, which Kak described as a "decapitation" of the State administration.
+According to Henry Lawrence Scott, the Maharaja acted under influence of the Deputy Prime Minister M L. Batra, a Hindu swami, and the Maharani's brother Nachint Chand, all of whom wanted Kashmir to join India at the earliest.

 Kak would return to the Maharaja's service a few weeks later, though not as the prime minister.
-On September 14, Singh informed Kak about forming a committee to enquire into his actions as the erstwhile Prime-Minister of the state; Kak declined to participate.
+On 14 September, the Maharaja informed Kak about forming a committee to enquire into his actions as the erstwhile Prime-Minister of the state; Kak declined to participate.
 On 16 September, Kak attempted to leave the state along with his family, having arranged a flight with help from Scott.
 But his departure was blocked by the Maharaja, and he was put under house arrest.
 However, with Scott's support, his family was allowed to leave on 22 September.

 Trial

-After the tribal invasion in October, the Maharaja had moved to Jammu and finally released Sheikh Adbdullah, who was appointed as the Head of Emergency Administration in Srinagar.
+After the tribal invasion in October, the Maharaja signed accession to the Dominion of India and moved to Jammu.
+Sheikh Adbdullah was appointed as the Head of Emergency Administration in Srinagar.
 Kak's detention was continued and he was moved to the Badami Bagh.
 Kak's wife, Margaret Kak, lobbied with the Mountbattens arguing for Kak's release and even Stafford Cripps in London raised it with Jawaharlal Nehru.
 Sheikh Abdullah's administration maintained that they had evidence that Kak was hobnobbing with the Pakistani raiders and agents.
 In his autobiography, Sheikh Abdullah held that Kak believed Kashmir, being a Muslim majority state, was bound to accede to Pakistan and prepared to be in its service; nonetheless, he praised Kak for maintaining good relations with the ruling circles in Pakistan.

-Kak was tied to hay-ropes and paraded through the streets, as NC aligned Kashmiris heckled him.
-In April 1948, he was tried for three criminal offenses — he was acquitted on two counts but convicted of the third, and jailed.
-He was pardoned (and released), arguably under pressure from Delhi, but on the condition that he may never enter Kashmir without permission of the state.
+Kak was tied to hay-ropes and paraded through the streets.
+Kashmiris aligned to the National Conference heckled him.
+In April 1948, he was tried for three criminal offences — he was acquitted on two counts but convicted of the third, and jailed.
+He was pardoned (and released), arguably under pressure from Delhi, but on the condition that he may never enter Kashmir without the permission of the state.
 Kak retired from public life, and migrated to Kasauli.

-On 3 December 1959, the Chief Justice of Jammu and Kashmir High Court —Syed Murtaza Fazl Ali— voided the externment order upon an appeal from Kak but rejected his petition to be paid due pension (with arrears) since termination, amounting to Rs.
-91466.
-The court held that the Government had exercised reasonable discretion in withholding pensions from someone, convicted of an offense involving moral turpitude.
+In 1959, the Chief Justice of Jammu and Kashmir High Court —Syed Murtaza Fazl Ali— voided the externment order upon an appeal from Kak but rejected his petition to be paid due pension.
+The court held that the Government had exercised reasonable discretion in withholding pensions from someone convicted of an offence involving moral turpitude.
 Kak returned back to Kashmir, but alternated between Srinagar and Kasauli.